 The lateral stiffness of soil is a significant parameter in determining the embedment depth of deep foundations such as drilled piers and caissons subjected to lateral loading.
 The stiffness of soil is considered as a strength with considerable variability due to the nature of soil.
-Using a resistance factor applied to soil stiffness was not considered best practice by the committee as it would be analogous to using a resistance factor applied to the modulus of elasticity for the structure.
-As an alternative to using a resistance factor applied to stiffness, factored reactions are increased by dividing the reactions by a resistance factor of 0.75 and used for the lateral load analysis.
+Using a resistance factor applied to soil stiffness was not considered best practice by the committee as it would be analogous to using a resistance factor applied to stiffness, factored reactions are increased by dividing the reactions by a resistance factor of 0.75 and used for the lateral load analysis.
 Internal foundation shears and moments from the analysis are then multiplied by 0.75 and used for the strength design of the foundation.